KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - Works directly with data stored in S3.
 - Can analyze CloudTrail logs.
 - Great for PCI-DSS and preventing ID theft.

+### Questions

+- What is Athena?
+- What is Macie?
+- What service do Athena and Macie work upon?

 ---